Existing Borrower FAQ’s

 I want to redeem my mortgage – are there any charges or fees to pay?

 That’ll depend on the type of mortgage product you have.
-Most products do have an Early Repayment Charge during the initial incentive period (e.g. fixed or discounted rate), a smaller number have additional Early Repayment Charges after the incentive period.
+Some products do have an Early Repayment Charge during the initial incentive period (e.g. fixed or discounted rate), a smaller number have additional Early Repayment Charges after the incentive period.

 In all cases, we’ll charge interest to the day of redemption upon full redemption of your mortgage.

 We also charge administration fees.
 Details of all our current charges can be found in our Tariff of Charges.
+For more information on the charges or fees you may have to pay when redeeming your mortgage, contact our Mortgage Admin Team on 01509 631961 or by email at [email protected]

 What charges might apply to my mortgage account?